gwtproject/gwt-site/src/main/markdown/doc/latest/DevGuideOrganizingProjects.md

 ### Example: GWT standard package layout

-For example, all the files for the &quot;DynaTable&quot; sample are organized in a main project directory also called &quot;DynaTable&quot;.
+For example, all the files for the "DynaTable" sample are organized in a main project directory also called "DynaTable".

 *   Java source files are in the directory: `DynaTable/src/com/google/gwt/sample/dynatable`
 *   The module is defined in the XML file: `DynaTable/src/com/google/gwt/sample/dynatable/DynaTable.gwt.xml`